samfitgen/trgen/docs/Road-Climbing_Road_Race-High_Volume.md

 > each conclude with a 10-second sprint between 180-200% FTP.
 >
 > The second part of this workout consists of 86 minutes of Sweet Spot-ish work
-> between 85-95% FTP with short bouts of aerobic Endurance riding at 55-75% FTP
+> between 85-95% FTP with short bouts of recovery separating each interval.
+>
-> separating each interval, and the final couple of Sweet Spot intervals each
+> Finally, the last couple of Sweet Spot intervals each include their own
-> include their own 10-second sprint.
+> 10-second sprint.

 ### Sunday